akoeth-portfolio/webshop-example/README.md

 GraphQL - An implementation of GraphQL using the graphql gem.
 Graphiql - Graphiql is an in-browser IDE for exploring GraphQL.
 SQLite3 for development and PostgreSQL for production.

-Features
-CRUD (create / read / update / delete) on products Creating / deleting comments on product page
-Real-time updates with ActionCable when a user posts a new comment Creating orders with and payments with Stripe Pagination on comments listing
-Searching on products
-Authentication with Devise and authorizations (users, admins) Creating user account
-Update user profile (incl. avatar image saved on Amazon S3) and changing password Sending E-mails
-Application ready for production
-The Website can be reached with the following link: https://ecommercehornortest.herokuapp.com/